Connor Joe Preview, Player Props: Pirates vs. Royals

 Connor Joe At The Plate

-- Joe is hitting .253 with 27 doubles, three triples, nine home runs and 41 walks.
+- Joe has 27 doubles, three triples, nine home runs and 42 walks while hitting .250.

-- In 24.3% of his games this year, Joe has picked up at least one RBI.
-In six of those games (5.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 24.1% of his games this year, Joe has driven in at least one run.
+In six of those games (5.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.